top of page

 One way to describe iterative, incremental delivery is to imagine a team whose goal is to deliver a mine-long peanut butter and jelly sandwich.

-A team using a more traditional methodology, like waterfall, might try to deliver the sandwich in one very large deliverable.
-They would approach the work with the assumption that they would deliver the whole sandwich at once.
+A team using a more traditional approach like waterfall might try to deliver the sandwich in one - very large - deliverable.
 They might break up the job by using separate teams to focus on making the bread, jelly, peanut butter, and assembly.

 A team using incremental, iterative delivery would supply the sandwich in smaller “bites.”
 The team would all work together to deliver each bite.